CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

   - `other` An address not covered by the above categories.
 - label: String (optional).
   A label describing the value in more detail, especially if `type === "other` (but MAY be included with any type).
+- fullAddress: String (optional).
+The complete address, excluding type and label.
+This property is mainly useful to represent addresses of which the individual address components are unknown.
 - street: String (optional).
   The street address.
 This MAY be multiple lines; newlines MUST be preserved.
 - locality: String (optional).